STONE ANGEL: The Chosen Ones Novella

 Amanda Reed has been given an ultimatum: risk her life as a madman’s spy or her young sister will live out her life frozen in stone, a decorative statue in a wizard’s cold mansion.
 Amanda needs help, help only one man can provide…the man who betrayed her and broke her heart.

 Orphan, scoundrel, and one of the Others, Liam Gallagher learned to survive by any means.
 He had orders to seduce Amanda; then, against all odds, he fell in love.
-Now to win back her trust, he will risk everything, do anything, be anything for the woman he loves.
+Now to win back her trust, he will risk everything, be anything for the woman he loves.

 Together, Amanda and Liam face a terrifying nightmare.
 But time is short, and only if these two wounded souls learn what trust truly means can they succeed…